Man run over, killed while allegedly trying to steal catalytic converter

-A man is dead after he was run over by the driver of a car from which he was allegedly trying steal a catalytic converter in Palmdale.
+(KTLA) – A man was killed when he was run over by the driver of a car from which he was allegedly trying steal a catalytic converter in Southern California.

 Just before 6 p.m.
-Tuesday in the 39000 block of 10th Street West, Los Angeles County Sheriff’s Department deputies found a man lying on the ground near a four-by-four Ford Excursion and another smaller vehicle next to it, the department said in a press release.
+Tuesday in Palmdale, Los Angeles County Sheriff’s Department deputies found a man lying on the ground near a four-by-four Ford Excursion and another smaller vehicle next to it, the department said in a press release.

-Investigators discovered that the driver of the Ford had been asleep in her vehicle when she awoke to a man sawing off her vehicle’s catalytic converter, and she immediately put her car in reverse, the LASD said.
+Investigators said the driver of the Ford had been asleep in her vehicle when she awoke to the sound of a man sawing off her vehicle’s catalytic converter.
+She immediately put her car in reverse, the LASD said.

-After she “felt a bump like she ran something over,” she stopped her vehicle and called 911 for assistance for the man, the release said.
+After she “felt a bump like she ran something over,” she stopped her vehicle and called 911 for help, the release said.

-The man was taken by ambulance to Antelope Valley Hospital, where he was declared dead.
+The man was taken by ambulance to a local hospital, where he was declared dead.

 The three people, a man and two women, who accompanied the deceased man in the smaller vehicle were arrested by deputies.